securefederatedai/openfl/docs/source/workflow/director_based_workflow.rst

     from openfl.interface.interactive_api.federation import Federation

 Federation API class should be initialized with the aggregator node FQDN and encryption settings.
-Someone may disable mTLS in trusted environments or provide paths to the certificate chain of CA, aggregator certificate and private key to enable mTLS.
+User may disable mTLS in trusted environments or provide paths to the certificate chain of CA, aggregator certificate and private key to enable mTLS.

 .. code-block:: python

+    federation = Federation(
+        client_id: str, director_node_fqdn: str, director_port: str
-    federation = Federation(central_node_fqdn: str, tls: bool, cert_chain: str, agg_certificate: str, agg_private_key: str)
+        tls: bool, ca_cert_chain: str, cert: str, private_key: str)

-Federation's :code:`register_collaborators` method should be used to provide an information about collaborators participating in a federation.
+* Federation's :code:`get_dummy_shard_descriptor` method should be used to create a fummy Shard Descriptor that fakes access to real data.
+It may be used for debugging the user's experiment pipeline.
-It requires a dictionary object - :code:`{collaborator name : local data path}`.
+* Federation's :code:`get_shard_registry` method returns information about the envoys connected to the Director and their Shard Descriptors.

 Experiment API
 ----------------